The Ultimate Guide to

-Mescaline can be detected in the urine for 1 to 4 days after use, but it’s not included in either standard or extended drug screens.
-Virtually all labs require a specific test for the substance, so unless your employer is a real stickler and specifically suspects San Pedro use you should be fine.
+Mescaline can be detected in the urine for one to four days after use, but it’s not included in either standard or extended drug screens.
+Virtually all labs require a specific test for the substance, so unless your employer is a real stickler and specifically suspects San Pedro use, you should be fine.

 Are there risks?

 Neither San Pedro nor mescaline appear to have caused any deaths—not by their physical action, anyway.
-As with any psychedelic, risks may arise from a poorly planned set and setting, e.g. hazardous environments, being in public, etc. It may also cause problems for users with mental illness, heart conditions, high blood pressure, and liver issues, as well as pregnant or breastfeeding women.
+As with any psychedelic, poorly planned set and setting can lead to risks, including hazardous environments, being in public, etc. It may also cause problems for those with a history of mental illness, heart conditions, high blood pressure, and liver issues, as well as pregnant or breastfeeding women.
 For more information on using San Pedro safely, see the Safety and Toxicity section.

 How do I take it?